grosshaus-dev/alone/do.md

     - [x] Gain XP when unlocking a spawn point.
     - [x] Gain XP when unlocking a region.
 - [ ] Trait points and trait point unlocks.
+- [ ] Spyglass.
+- [ ] Easter egg that unlocks the "Long Walk to Freedom" perk on Robben Island.
+- [ ] Broken bottle that can be used a magnifying glass.
+- [ ] Broken bottle when unlocking spawn point.

 ### Change